-Over time one may decide they want to see about taking fewer meds because they seem to be doing well.
+Over time, one may decide to see about taking fewer meds because they seem to be doing well.
 Don’t do it on your own, especially with meds intended to treat heart problems, cholesterol, blood pressure, or diabetes.
 Instead, when making appointments for routine checkups, ask if any meds can safely be diminished or discontinued.

 You can also ask your pharmacist to get all your medicine on the same refill schedule.
 This will help you manage your medication